-Which TSP funds does Dave Ramsey recommend?
-How should federal employees be investing their Thrift Savings Plan (TSP) funds as they approach the end of their federal careers?
+What are the best Thrift Savings Plan (TSP) funds in which to invest?
+How should federal employees be investing in the TSP as they approach the end of their federal careers?

-These are common questions that many federal employees have and ones which Dave Ramsey has addressed many times to assist federal employees who call his radio show to ask for his advice.
+These are common questions that many federal employees have and ones that Dave Ramsey has addressed many times to assist federal employees who call his radio show to ask for his advice.

 - 60% in the C Fund

 When employees near the end of their careers and look ahead to their retirement years, conventional wisdom often holds that they should begin investing more conservatively as they age to reduce the volatility and risk that comes with being in the stock market.

 This is how the TSP’s Lifecycle funds work for instance; based on the target retirement year of the fund, the holdings shift gradually over time as the target year approaches so that the investments are more conservative (i.e. less volatile) by moving the bulk of the investments out of the TSP stock funds and into the G and F Funds.

 This general concept is referred to as age-based asset allocation.

 Dave Ramsey on Aged-Based Asset Allocation and the TSP